snaztoz/kaba/compiler/README.md

 5 + false;
 ```

-... is valid according to the syntax of Kaba language, but it will be marked as invalid by the semantic checker as it does not make sense to add a number with a boolean (not in Kaba, at least😉).
+... is valid according to the syntax of Kaba language, but it will be marked as invalid by the semantic analyzer as it does not make sense to add a number with a boolean (not in Kaba, at least😉).

 This part is also implemented manually (hand-written).